 The overall crime rate in Caledonia is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The rate of college-level education in Caledonia is quite a bit lower than the national average among all cities of 21.84%: just 10.19% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Caledonia with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.19% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Caledonia in 2022 was $25,628, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,512 for a family of four.